netdata/netdata/packaging/building-native-packages-locally.md

 ### Detailed explanation

-The environments used for building our packages are fully self-contianed Docker images built from the Dockerfiles located at https://github.com/netdata/helper-images/tree/master/package-builders.
-These are published on Docker Hub with the image name `netdata/package-builders`, and tagged using the name and version of the distribution (with the tag corresponding to the suffix on the associated Dockerfile).
+The environments used for building our packages are fully self-contianed Docker images built from [Dockerfiles](https://github.com/netdata/helper-images/tree/master/package-builders)
+These are published on Docker
+Hub with the image name `netdata/package-builders`, and tagged using the name and version of the distribution (with the tag corresponding to the suffix on the associated Dockerfile).